eWaterCycle/infra/README.md

 vagrant ssh -c 'ifconfig eth1'
 ```

-Put ip of eth1 in /etc/hosts as `vagrant.localhost`
+Connect to ip of eth1 with `https://<ip>`.

+> When rerunning make sure jupyterhub process is killed due to unavailble stop command in systemd